Car interior cleaning at home

 - First spray the surfaces in the interior with glass cleaner, then wipe them using a damp microfibre cloth and rub dry with a lint-free cloth.

-- A Window vacs help you obtain a streak-free result even faster and the cleaning solution can even be vacuumed from the glass.
+- A window vac help you obtain a streak-free result even faster and the cleaning solution can even be vacuumed from the glass.